openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

 |project| supports two types of Ceph deployments.
 An "internal" Ceph
-deployment is one where a Ceph cluster is deployed as part of the overcloud as described in :doc:`ceph_config`.
+deployment is one where a Ceph cluster is deployed as part of the overcloud as described in :doc:`deployed_ceph`.
 An "external" Ceph deployment is one where a Ceph cluster already exists and an overcloud is configured to be a client of that Ceph cluster as described in :doc:`ceph_external`.
 Ceph external deployments have special meaning